janujanjida/LearnChain/README.md

 We welcome contributions!
 Please see our contributing guidelines for more details.

+## Performance

+- **Gas Optimized**: Efficient contract design minimizing transaction costs
+- **Scalable**: Supports multiple L2 solutions for high throughput
+- **Secure**: Comprehensive security measures and access controls

+## Community

+- **Discord**: Join our developer community
+- **Twitter**: Follow @LearnChain for updates
+- **Forum**: Discuss ideas and get support

+## Acknowledgments

+Built with:
+- Hardhat
+- OpenZeppelin Contracts
+- Ethers.js
+- TheGraph

+Special thanks to all contributors and the Web3 education community.

 ## License

 MIT License - see LICENSE file for details

 ## Contact

-For questions and support, please open an issue on GitHub.
+For questions and support, please open an issue on GitHub or reach us at:
+- Email: support@learnchain.io
+- Discord: [Community Server]
+- Twitter: @LearnChain